 21.30 — Hit the Dirty Sixth!

-Still have energy after a day of shopping on SoCo, exploring weird architecture, and swimming at Barton Springs?
-Then it’s time to have some fun at the Dirty Sixth.
-Even if you are not in the mood for drinking and partying, walk this stretch of the 6th Street just for the fun of it.
+Still have energy after a day of shopping in SoCo, exploring weird architecture, and swimming in Barton Springs Pool?
+Then it’s time to hit the Dirty Sixth.
+Even if you are not in the mood for drinking and partying, walk this stretch of the 6th street just for the fun of it.
 It’s crowded at night, what with all the blinking lights, cheap shots, and live music at every bar.

 Make sure to stop by the Driskill Hotel, the oldest operating hotel in Austin built in 1886.
-Walk inside and marvel at the beautiful interior design reflective of Texan traditions.
+Walk inside and admire the beautiful interior design inspired by Texas traditions.

 One of my favorite bars on the 6th St. is Pete’s Dueling Piano Bar.
 Other awesome places to stop by include Iron Cactus (Mexican food, margaritas and rooftop patio), Midnight Cowboy (a modern day speakeasy, make sure to make reservations), and Parish (one of the best music venues in town).
-After you are done drinking check out Voodoo Doughnut on the 6th St. which is open 24 hours.
+After you are done drinking check out Voodoo Doughnut on the 6th St. which is open into the wee hours of the morning.

 A Perfect Weekend in Austin